Symatem/Documentation/Processing/Programming.md

-# Processing
+# Programming
 Almost all programming technologies today are arranged in some sort of spectrum.
 Usually we call the extremes low- / high-level and associate them with opposites like AOT vs. JIT, compiler vs. interpreter and virtual machines.
 Most software systems are specialized in one tiny area on the spectrum.
 Nothing covers the entire spectrum.
 And so we have to combine different systems and architectures to a huge inhomogeneous patchwork rug.
 This increases overall complexity and comes with a lot of problems: People have to learn all those implementations, they don't work well together, we have lots of adaptors instead of nice modularity and thus even more bugs.
 Programming languages come and go all the time, some stay longer than others.
 But most of them move around a few paradigms in circles and just paint the same ideas with new colors.

 ## Components
 Our approach to programming is derived from graphical data flow models and similar to functional programming and the way we design logic circuits today.
-Control flow is implemented by passing lambdas around as data flow and then optionally executing them like in LISP.
+Control flow is implemented by passing operators / lambdas around as data flow and then optionally executing them like in LISP.
 The names of the components are not decided yet.

-- Unit, block, method, instruction, operation, element, component, module, node
+- Operator: unit, block, method, component, module, node
-    - Grouping of sub-elements by labels / names => has a boundary
+    - Has couplings => Interface
+    - Has operations and carriers => Implementation
-    - Not a sequence (total order) of steps => is a DAG
+    - Not a sequence (total order) of steps => But a DAG
     - Additional constraints can be installed for different behavior
     - Primitives are atomic / fundamental and can not be subdivided => their boundaries are sync fences

+- Operation: instruction, instance, element

-- Wire, connection, belt, cable, thread, line, edge, carrier, conveyor, tube mail, tube, pipe, track, railway, road, way, path
+- Carrier: wire, connection, belt, cable, thread, line, edge, conveyor, tube mail, tube, pipe, track, railway, road, way, path
     - Two ends, one direction only
     - Located between units
     - Data flow is well defined and variables become obsolete: Data is passed directly and can not be overwritten (functional style)
     - Execution order is implicitly defined as well, stateful operations can use empty data connections

-- Socket, input/output, entry/exit, gate, portal, port
+- Coupling: socket, input/output, entry/exit, gate, portal, port
     - Two ends, one direction only
-    - Located at a units boundary
+    - Located at an operator boundary

 - Package, token, data, train, cart, bubble, message, telegram
     - Contains independent / temporary data